 - (b) Application fee.
 No application fee may be charged for rejected applications for PACE financing of qualifying improvements to residential property; - (c) Price due diligence.
-Before entering into a financing agreement for a qualifying improvement to residential property, program administrators and/or third-party administrators must conduct appropriate due diligence using industry-accepted sources for construction costs estimates, such as the RSMeans construction cost database, shall require contractors to ensureattest that contractorthe contractor's prices for services, materials, and products for the qualifying improvement project do not exceed one hundred twenty-five percent (125%) of the average market price in the tricounty area, consisting of Broward, Miami-Dade, and Palm Beach counties, for the same services, materials, and products, and the program administrators and/or third-party administrators shall conduct appropriate due diligence using either the program administrator's and/or the third-party administrator's internal construction cost estimates or industry-accepted sources for construction costs estimates, such as the RSMeans construction cost database, to confirm, in a writing they maintain, the accuracy of the contractor's attestation;

-(d) County-approved PACE notice.
-Each program administrator must use and require its third-party administrators to use a County-approved PACE notice that provides the relevant information pertaining to the PACE project costs, fees, interest, annual payment amount, and termdisclosures required by the PACE statute and the actual total amount to be financed, including the total and itemized cost of the qualifying improvement, all program, administrative, and collection costs, all capitalized interest, closing costs, and the actual annual assessment amount, and the term of the financing agreement and the schedule for the non-ad valorem assessments, with all such information printed in at least 18-point bold font.
+Before entering into a financing agreement for a qualifying improvement to residential property, program administrators and/or third-party administrators shall require contractors to attest that the contractor's prices for services, materials, and products for the qualifying improvement project do not exceed one hundred twenty-five percent (125%) of the average market price in the tricounty area, consisting of Broward, Miami-Dade, and Palm Beach counties, for the same services, materials, and products, and the program administrators and/or third-party administrators shall conduct appropriate due diligence using either the program administrator's and/or the third-party administrator's internal construction cost estimates or industry-accepted sources for construction costs estimates, such as the RSMeans construction cost database, to confirm, in a writing they maintain, the accuracy of the contractor's attestation; - (d) County-approved PACE notice.
+Each program administrator must use and require its third-party administrators to use a County-approved PACE notice that provides the disclosures required by the PACE statute and the actual total amount to be financed, including the total and itemized cost of the qualifying improvement, all program, administrative, and collection costs, all capitalized interest, closing costs, and the actual annual assessment amount, and the term of the financing agreement and the schedule for the non-ad valorem assessments, with all such information printed in at least 18-point bold font.

 - (1) The program administrator must submit the proposed PACE notice form to the County for review and must obtain the County's written approval of the proposed notice form prior to offering PACE financing for residential properties in Broward County. - (2) The PACE notice must be signed and dated by each individual property owner before or contemporaneously with the property owner's execution of any legally binding document obligating the property owner to pay for any qualifying improvement including, without limitation, any financing agreement and before the commencement of work to construct or install any qualifying improvement. - (3) The program administrator or third-party administrator must submit a copy of the executed PACE notice to the Broward County Natural Resources Division at Resilience@Broward.org within ninety (90) days after execution by the property owner(s).
-The executed PACE notices may be submitted in bulk monthly, subject to the foregoing timing requirement.
+The executed PACE notices may be submitted in bulk monthly, subject to the foregoing timing requirement. - (4) The program administrator shall record, or cause to be recorded, the signed PACE notices in the Official Records of Broward County, Florida, as an attachment to the recorded financing agreement or, if applicable, to the summary memorandum of the financing agreement recorded in the Official Records pursuant to the PACE Statute.

-- (4) The program administrator shall record, or cause to be recorded, the signed PACE notices in the Official Records of Broward County, Florida, as an attachment to the recorded financing agreement or, if applicable, to the summary memorandum of the financing agreement recorded in the Official Records pursuant to the PACE Statute. - (e) Disclosure interview.
-On entering into a financing agreement for a qualifying improvement to residential property, the program administrator or third-party administrator must conduct a disclosure interview with each property owner to confirm the property owner's understanding of the disclosures in the PACE notice and understanding of the following: (i) the total number of years of the annual PACE assessment; (ii) mandatory collection as part of the annual property tax bill for which the property owner is responsible; (iii) the potential impact on escrow amounts for those property owners with a mortgage on the subject property; and (iv) the absence of government relief, including bankruptcy, to avoid collection of the PACE assessment. - (1) The program administrator or third-party administrator must prepare and maintain, for a retention period of at least five (5) years after the PACE financing agreement is fully executed, an audio recording of the disclosure interview.
-The property owner may, at any time during the applicable retention period, request in writing a copy of the audio recording of the disclosure interview, and the program administrator or third-party administrator shall promptly provide same at no cost.
+(e) Disclosure interview.
+On entering into a financing agreement for a qualifying improvement to residential property, the program administrator or third-party administrator must conduct a disclosure interview with each property owner to confirm the property owner's understanding of the disclosures in the PACE notice and understanding of the following: (i) the total number of years of the annual PACE assessment; (ii) mandatory collection as part of the annual property tax bill for which the property owner is responsible; (iii) the potential impact on escrow amounts for those property owners with a mortgage on the subject property; and (iv) the absence of government relief, including bankruptcy, to avoid collection of the PACE assessment.